cricehomelab/loginforapplication/README.md

 6. create some functionalities to do once logged in.
    - Able to add and store notes to the database.
    - Added a way to view notes that have been stored in the database.
      - Make sure user's can't see other user's data.
-Based on how the information is queried.
-Users cannot see each other's data.
+Based on how the information is queried, users cannot see each other's data.

 Currently, working on: